 Room Rates and How to Book the Budapest Kempinski Hotel

-Room rates range between €141 and €448, depending on your choice of room type and the dates of your stay.
+Room rates range between €141 and €448, depending on your choice of room type and dates of your stay.

 Hotel Kempinski Budapest Parking